More

 We’ve previously gone over the basics of executing a Zero RB strategy in a dynasty startup.
 Today, let’s discuss the best way to implement a Zero WR strategy in your dynasty fantasy football startup draft.

-What Is Zero WR and How Can It Benefit You in a Dynasty Startup Draft?
+Zero WR and How It Benefits in a Dynasty Startup Draft

-When comparing the popularity of Zero RB to Zero WR, there really is no comparison.
-Even in redraft leagues, Zero WR is seldom used.
-In dynasty startup drafts, it’s even more uncommon.
+When comparing the popularity of Zero RB to Zero WR, it isn’t close.
+Whether it’s keeper, dynasty, or redraft, Zero WR is seldom used.
+In dynasty startup drafts, it’s the least common strategy.

-Hopefully, you recently read my primer on Zero RB in dynasty startup drafts.
+Hopefully, you’ve read my primer on Zero RB in dynasty startup drafts.
+That way you already understand what the “zero” means.
 Zero WR is the same strategy, except flip the running back and wide receiver roles.

 Zero WR is one of the many derivative strategies from Shawn Siegle’s original 2013 Zero RB strategy.
 The goal of Zero WR is to dominate fantasy football’s most important position and backfill wide receivers later in your draft.